sadeceefediyebilirsin/sadeceefediyebilirsin/README.md

-//- 👋 Hi, I’m @sadeceefediyebilirsin
+//- 👋 Hi, I’m Efe mert AKSOY
 - 👀 I’m interested in game developing.
 - 🌱 I’m currently learning c++.
 - 💞️ I’m looking to collaborate on game develop and web develop(but not today).